EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 </pre>
 <b>ANN has done it!</b><br>
 In a dataset where the total price of diamonds is around 106 million $, total error of ANN is just around 8 million $, which is 2.3 million $ better than the next best model.<br><br>
-Let's look at the visual representation on predictions.
+Let's look at the visual representation of predictions.
 <pre>
 ax = ResultCatcher.plot.scatter(x='Actual',y='LinearPred', c='purple', s=25, figsize=(15,15))
 ResultCatcher.plot.scatter(x='Actual',y='GAMPred', c='red', s=25, ax=ax)